weibeld-personalisation/sudoers/README.md

 Custom sudoers files for different platforms.

+> Currently, only a generic Linux version is provided (known to work on Debian/Ubuntu).
+A version for macOS is planned).

 ## Introduction

 This repository contains sudoers files for different platforms.
 A sudoers file defines the behaviour of the `sudo` command.